corentin-P/youtube-downloader/README.md

 * Python with libraries (modules)
 * youtube_downloader.py

-- Then you must exectute "youtube_downloader.py" with python
+- Then you just exectute "youtube_downloader.py" with python